Aalto Doctoral Programme in Arts, Design and Architecture

 The application period for studies beginning in the autumn of 2024 runs from 13 February 2024 to 7 March 2024 (at 15.00, UTC+2).
 The application consists of an electronic application form to which you need to upload a set of required application documents in PDF form.

 On the application you will need to specify to which research field of Aalto Doctoral Programme in Arts, Design and Architecture you are applying to and who is your potential supervising professor.

 Applications (including their attachments in PDF form) are submitted through an electronic application system.
-The application period will close on 9 March 2023 3 pm (UTC+2).
+The application period will close on 7 March 2024 at 3 pm (UTC+2).

 Read the information regarding eligibility to apply, application process as well as required documents carefully before filling out an application.

 Make sure that you have access to the email address which you use to apply until the application results have been published.

 Applicants who are selected for phase two of the application will receive a separate notice by email with instructions for submitting their paper documents and postal address.
 They are given a maximum of 3 weeks from the notice to submit paper copies of their degree certificates and transcripts of records.
 These paper copies of documents need to physically arrive to the Aalto University School of Arts, Design and Architecture within the set deadline, or the application will be rejected.